vladigleba/vladigleba.github.io/source/_posts/2014-01-17-testing-ruby-on-rails-apps.markdown

 validates :name, presence: true
 ```

 The second test makes sure that a `name` attribute that exceeds the maximum length of 50 characters is not valid.
-This means it will look for a `length` helper with a `maximum` value set at 50, like so:
+This means it will look for a `length` helper with a `maximum` value set to 50, like so:

 ``` ruby place.rb
 validates :name, presence: true, length: { maximum: 50 }
 ```

-And finally, the third test makes sure that duplicates are not valid, which means it's looking for a `uniqueness` helper set to `true`:
+And finally, the third test makes sure that duplicates are not valid, which means it'll look for a `uniqueness` helper set to `true`:

 ``` ruby place.rb
 validates :name, presence: true, length: { maximum: 50 }, uniqueness: true